Chart Color Schemes

 The labour market performance in Fawkner lags significantly behind most other regions nationally

-However, professional & technical services employ only 7.8% of local workers, below Greater Melbourne's 10.1%.
-The area appears to offer limited local employment opportunities as indicated by Census data on working population versus resident population.
-From September 2024 to September 2025, employment levels increased by 1.5%, and labour force increased by 1.8%, resulting in a rise of unemployment by 0.3 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%.
-By November 25, Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Fawkner's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, assuming constant population projections for illustrative purposes.
+However, professional & technical services employed only 7.8% of local workers, below Greater Melbourne's 10.1%.
+Between September 2024 and September 2025, employment levels in Fawkner increased by 1.5%, and labour force grew by 1.8%, leading to a 0.3 percentage point rise in unemployment.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with a similar increase in unemployment.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Fawkner's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment